-Bud Light have over 7.2 million followers and try to respond to as many comments left by their fans:
+Bud Light has over 7.2 million followers and tries to respond to as many comments left by their fans:

 It’s estimated that the average smartphone user checks Facebook 14 days a day, these are 14 potential opportunities for businesses to interact with their customers and build stronger connections.
 Social media is an awesome platform for businesses to get rid of their ties, unbutton their top collar and show they are human beings and not robots.

 The power of a phone call

 With all the emphasis on online marketing, it seems everyone has forgotten the power a simple phone call can bring.
 After a sale has been made, businesses should seriously consider calling their customers a week later asking if they are happy with their product or service.